jundalisay/superb/content/en/research/spinoza/simple-ethics/part-2/propositions-21-30.md

-+++
+---
-title=  "Propositions 21 to 30"
+title:  "Propositions 21 to 30"
-description=  "This idea of the mind is united to the mind in the same way as the mind is united to the body" image=  "/covers/ethics.jpg" linkb=  "/research/spinoza/simple-ethics/part-2/propositions-11-20" linkbtext=  "Propositions 11-20" linkf=  "/research/spinoza/simple-ethics/part-2/propositions-31-49" linkftext=  "Propositions 31-49"
+description:  "This idea of the mind is united to the mind in the same way as the mind is united to the body"
-+++
+image: "/covers/ethics.jpg"
+author: Spinoza
+---

 ## 21. This idea of the mind is united to the mind in the same way as the mind is united to the body.